CpanelInc/tech-acctinfo/readme.txt

 particular account or domain.

 You can either download it to your /root/bin folder or you can run it from the command line.
-I created an alias in my .bashrc file.
+I created an alias in my .bashrc file that looks like this.

-alias acctinfo="perl <(curl -s https://raw.githubusercontent.com/cPanelPeter/acctinfo/master/acctinfo)"
+alias acctinfo="/usr/local/cpanel/3rdparty/bin/perl <(curl -s https://raw.githubusercontent.com/cPanelPeter/acctinfo/master/acctinfo)"

 So you can call it as follows: